gcixdev/gcix/docs/user/01-core.md

 As for not omitting the `stage` property when creating the jobs, it is because of the explanation in the previous paragraph.
 When creating jobs, we cannot directly set the `stage` value.
-Omitting the `stage` property means leaving it unset, which would default the Gitlab CI jobs to the `test` stage.
+Omitting the `stage` property means leaving it unset, which would default the GitLab CI jobs to the `test` stage.
 To define a stage other than `test`, we used the `stage` property.
 Yes, this implies that the job's `name` will include the value of the `stage`.
 However, this design decision clarifies the concept of `name` and `stage` more effectively than